-Royal Decree Law 8/2020 of 17 March (as amended by Royal Decree-Law 11/2020 of 31 March) has adopted the following extraordinary measures in this area (Article 40):
+Royal Decree-Law 8/2020 (as amended by Royal Decree-Law 21/2020) has adopted the following extraordinary measures in this area (Article 40):

-- During the period of the state of alarm, the meetings of the administrative body and the general meetings of the companies can be held by videoconference or teleconference, even if this is not provided for in the statutes.
-All members must have the necessary means and the secretary must acknowledge their identity and state this in the minutes, which must be sent by e-mail immediately to all attendees. - Also during the period of the state of alarm, the administrative body (but not the general meeting) of the companies can adopt resolutions by written procedure, even if the statutes do not allow this method, provided that the president so decides or at least two of the members of the body request it (therefore, it is no longer necessary for all the members to agree to the written procedure).
+- Until 31 December 2020, the meetings of the administrative body and the general meetings of the companies can be held by videoconference or teleconference, even if this is not provided for in the statutes.
+All members must have the necessary means and the secretary must acknowledge their identity and state this in the minutes, which must be sent by e-mail immediately to all attendees. - Until 31 December 2020, the administrative body (but not the general meeting) of the companies can adopt resolutions by written procedure, even if the statutes do not allow this method, provided that the president so decides or at least two of the members of the body request it (therefore, it is no longer necessary for all the members to agree to the written procedure).
 While the system is flexible and allows for different modalities, as a general rule the procedure will be initiated by a written request for a vote sent by the president to all members, and members will have 10 days from receipt (unless the statutes provide otherwise) to cast their vote.
 The latter communication must guarantee its authenticity.
 The minutes must record the vote cast by each of the members.